livecomsjournal/journal_information/for_authors.md

 Potential authors submitting a presubmission letter will recieve an answer within two weeks with either encouragement for a full submission, suggestion to work with previous authors on existing articles, or discouragement.
 Articles should be received within six months of a notification of encouragement.

-## Preparation of Preprint Document:
+## Preparation of Preprint Document

 The authors should prepare the document using [LaTeX](https://www.latex-project.org/) or Markdown, in a public repository owned by one of the authors on [GitHub](http://wwww.github.com).
 For an example, see [the following living review](https://github.com/MobleyLab/benchmarksets).
 Questions, comments, or additions from the community would be filed as issues and then could be incorporated.
 LiveCoMS [provides template LaTex files to start from](http://www.github.com/livecoms/author_templates), and instructions for exactly how to structure the documents.